 Gretchen's documentary series The Silent Forest went to air to 40 million listeners on the BBC World Service in 2017.
 She has also been heard on France Culture, Deutschlandradio, the Third Coast festival in the USA and was runner up at the prestigious Prix Italia.

 Gretchen has been an innovator in creating deep stakeholder relationships through many collaborative online projects and has a proven track record in devising and delivering multi-platform story-telling projects with high profile public, national outcomes, such as The Trees Project (including a documentary, 40 short stories by ABC audiences, and a book, In their Branches, Harper Collins, 2014).
-This year Gretchen started a PhD in the power of podcast to help environmental movements communicate their message, and is teaching podcasting at the University of Sydney.

 As a writer on trainer wheels I have found the confidence to publish my work through the encouragement and tireless editing of Gretchen.
 Her work is outstanding and through the collaborative process of 360 documentaries and Pool, a group of regional and city based writers, poets, musicians and artists continue work together sharing ideas and positively critiquing.
 Gretchen has created an online community across Australia.
 Apart from being an avid RN fan, I really enjoy the complexity and intelligence in Gretchen's radio documentaries. - Lindy Collins, artist.

 Gretchen saved the day when we needed science communication/story telling training for researchers working on a particularly complex project.
 Gretchen took a group of reluctant scientists and gently brought out their personalities and best stories so that their dedication, research topic and expertise could be shared with a wider audience.
 It was quite awe inspiring. - Vanessa Barrett, Royal Botanic Garden, Sydney.